zimlow/cloud-facilities/cloud-facilities/README.md

 ### <a href="https://tailwindcss.com/" target="_blank" >Tailwind CSS</a>

 Tailwind CSS was utilized for ease of customization and use.
+Components from [TailwindUI's](https://tailwindui.com/) component library were also used for quick implementation

 ### <a href="https://www.prisma.io/" target="_blank" >Prisma ORM</a>